nurulc/machine-learning/README.md

 # Machine Learning
 ## Notes on machine learning and linear algebra

-This site is for storing interesting cocuments and links related to machine learning.
+This site is for mostly my personal notes  for storing interesting documents and links related to machine learning.
 Please feel free to contribute to this site.

 ### Data Sources